ywlq/TaylorSeer/README.md

 ## 🔥 News

+* `2025/03/30` 🚀🚀 TaylorSeer for Wan2.1 is released.
+*
+* `2025/03/30` 🚀🚀 The Diffusers inference scripts for TaylorSeers and the xDiT scripts applicable for multi-GPU parallel inference have been officially released.

 * `2025/03/10` 🚀🚀 Our latest work "From Reusing to Forecasting: Accelerating Diffusion Models with TaylorSeers" is released!
 Codes are available at [TaylorSeer](https://github.com/Shenyi-Z/TaylorSeer)!
 TaylorSeer supports lossless compression at a rate of 4.99x on FLUX.1-dev (with a latency speedup of 3.53x) and high-quality acceleration at a compression rate of 5.00x on HunyuanVideo (with a latency speedup of 4.65x)!
 We hope *TaylorSeer* can move the paradigm of feature caching methods from reusing to forecasting.For more details, please refer to our latest research paper.
 * `2025/02/19` 🚀🚀 ToCa solution for **FLUX** has been officially released after adjustments, now achieving up to **3.14× lossless acceleration** (in FLOPs)!
 * `2025/01/22` 💥💥 ToCa is honored to be accepted by ICLR 2025!